Run queries using Lakehouse Federation

 Limitations

-• Throttling of connections is determined using the Databricks SQL concurrent query limit.
+Throttling of connections is determined using the Databricks SQL concurrent query limit.
 There is no limit across warehouses per connection.
+See Queueing and autoscaling for pro and classic SQL warehouses.

-• Tables and schemas with names that are invalid in Unity Catalog are not supported and are ignored by Unity Catalog upon creation of a foreign catalog.
-See a list of naming rules and limitations in Unity Catalog limitations.
+Tables and schemas with names that are invalid in Unity Catalog are not supported and are ignored by Unity Catalog upon creation of a foreign catalog.
+See the list of naming rules and limitations in Limitations.